Visit our Health Index for More Subjects, Conditions and Answers

 Recent reports of food borne illness from pathogens such as E.coli and salmonella have highlighted the real need for heightened prevention and control of contaminated food.
 Public health experts note that the trend towards eating more fresh uncooked produce, combined with the increase in imported foods, and less awareness about safe food handling practices, have all contributed to the increased risk of food borne disease in the US.
 As a result, many public health and government officials have begun a campaign to promote the increased use of irradiation on our food.

-Not all food authorities support irradiation, however, The Executive Director of the Center for Science in Public Interest, Michael Jacobson, criticized irradiation as a "high-tech" end-of-the-line solution to contamination problems that can and should be addressed earlier.
-And even the strongest proponents acknowledge that irradiation is "... no match for bad sanitation and substandard practices".
+Not all food authorities support irradiation.
+However, The Executive Director of the Center for Science in Public Interest, Michael Jacobson, criticized irradiation as a “high-tech” end-of-the-line solution to contamination problems that can and should be addressed earlier.
+And even the strongest proponents acknowledge that irradiation is “… no match for bad sanitation and substandard practices”.
 Irradiation can only help control the contamination once it occurs; it cannot prevent it.

 PROS & CONS of Irradiation

-Irradiation of food has been shown to kill and inactivate a number of food borne pathogens such as E. Coli 0157:H7, Bacillus cereus, lostridium botulinum, Listeria monocytogenes, salmonella, staphylococcus aureus, Campylobacter jujuni, Cyclospora, and Toxoplasma gondii.
+Irradiation has been shown to kill and inactivate a number of food borne pathogens such as E. Coli 0157:H7, Bacillus cereus, lostridium botulinum, Listeria monocytogenes, salmonella, staphylococcus aureus, Campylobacter jujuni, Cyclospora, and Toxoplasma gondii.
 However, concerns about the safety, nutritional integrity, and cost of irradiated foods still exist and the environmental impact of irradiation technology and its long term effectiveness in dealing with the immense problem of contaminated food remain controversial.
 A list of known pros and cons of food irradiation follows:

 Pathogen Elimination Pros & Cons: